Scripter17/url-cleaner/bundled_cleaner.md

 Cleaners use params to customize what exactly actions do, such as letting you choose whether or not to change `x.com` URLs to `vxtwitter.com` URLs.

-The default cleaner contains many flags and vars to control behavior I often want but don't want to make default.
+The bundled cleaner contains many flags and vars to control behavior I often want but don't want to make default.
 If there's a reasonably common task you sometimes want to do, I may be willing to integrate it into the default cleaner.

 And yes I know the environment vars section shouldn't be listed under params.
 I don't want to refactor the script to generate markdown from cleaner docs.